ortizmeraz/Morphology/Material/Classic Morphology/A-Feng & Gauthier,  (2021).md

 ---
-Title: 			Untangling Urban Sprawl and Climate Change: A Review of the Literature on Physical Planning and Transportation Drivers
+Title: 			Untangling Urban Sprawl and Climate Change: A Review of the Literature on Physical Planning and Transportation Drivers.
-Author:			name
+Author:			Feng, Q., & Gauthier, P.
-Year:			year
+Year:			2021
-Added in:		2022-07-26
+Added in:		2022-09-05
 tag:			Article_
 group:			group
 fullref: 		"Feng, Q., & Gauthier, P. (2021).
 Untangling Urban Sprawl and Climate Change: A Review of the Literature on Physical Planning and Transportation Drivers. _Atmosphere_, _12_(5), 547.
 WorldCat.org. [https://doi.org/10.3390/atmos12050547](https://doi.org/10.3390/atmos12050547)"
-status:			Extracted
+status:			Need to extract
 ---

 # Untangling Urban Sprawl and Climate Change: A Review of the Literature on Physical Planning and Transportation Drivers